grml/grml-debootstrap/README.md

 [![test-build](https://github.com/grml/grml-debootstrap/actions/workflows/test-build.yml/badge.svg)](https://github.com/grml/grml-debootstrap/actions/workflows/test-build.yml)

-This tool is a wrapper suite around debootstrap and cdebootstrap to ease installation of a pure [Debian](https://debian.org/) system.
+This tool is a wrapper suite around mmdebstrap and debootstrap to ease installation of a pure [Debian](https://debian.org/) system.

 Configuration can be done on the command line, in a dialog frontend